 In which we conclude our study of methods of factorising large numbers, and, indeed, the course.

-- Lemma 76: Let be a convergent to .
+- Lemma 76: Let be a convergent for .
 Then , and moreover we have .
-(The angle bracket notation is the same as that introduced in Lecture 7).
-We proved this using our upper bound on , which in turn we proved in Lecture 19.
+We proved this using the bound from Lemma 62.

 - Description of Pollard’s method.